wexond/browser-base/README.md

 yarn
 ```

-To run `Wexond` in developer mode, use these methods:
+If you have installed all dependencies successfully, then you can run `Wexond` using these methods:
 * Standard method
   ```bash
   npm run watch-app